 - 1 tsp vanilla extract

-- Add in dates, vanilla, juice and zest.
-Process until a dough forms.
+- Add in dates, coconut, vanilla, juice and zest.
+Process until a dough forms. (scrape down the sides after a minute or so if necessary)

 - Chill for about 30-45 minutes and then cut into individual bars.
 Store in the refrigerator.